athammad/pbox/README.md

 ```

 ### CRAN Version
-Once the `pbox` package is available on CRAN, you can install it directly from CRAN with the following command:
+Install `pbox` directly from CRAN with the following command:

 ```
 install.packages("pbox")